hperrin/tunnelgram/README.md

 * For SQLite3
   * use `degit hperrin/nymph-template#sqlite3 nymph-app` instead.

-On SQLite3, the first time you create an entity (when you register the first user), the DB will become locked.
-You'll need to restart the container, but then on it will be fine.
+On SQLite3, the very first time you create an entity (when you register the first user/create the first todo), the DB will become locked.
+You'll need to refresh the page, but then on it will be fine.

 ## Getting Docker and Docker Compose on Ubuntu